bingeli1212/nitrile-preview/doc/DOC-diagram.md

 # The 'drawpolyanglearc' operation

 The 'drawpolyanglearc' operation is to draw all the angles of a polyline encountered in the given path.
-Note that if the path is closed then the angle between the last point and the first point is also to be drawn.
+The vertices of the polygon must be arranged so that it rotates in a counter-clockwise rotation.

 This operation will also be able to drawn angle label.
+If the path is closed then the angle between the last point and the first point is also to be drawn.
 If any of the angle is found to be exact 90 degrees, a square is to be drawn instead of the arc.

     path tri = &triangle{(0,0),(4,0),(2,2)}
     stroke &tri